grensen/custom_connect/readme.md

 ![alt text](https://raw.githubusercontent.com/grensen/custom_connect/main/figures/custom_2021.gif?raw=true)

 A 2019 project of mine revolved around some sophisticated ideas on how to implement neural networks.
 This work here is my first milestone to give it a face.
 I am proud to present custom connect, a new kind of neural network.
+But watch out, the presentation is optimized for Full HD on a PC or laptop.
+Github dark mode should be used to get the real experience.

 ## [Table of Content](#table-of-content)